LukeShortCloud/rootpages/README.md

 ```

 ## Development
 Root Pages is a rolling release.
 As new information is commited, it is shortly pushed into master after a quick review for technical writing standards and correct citation usage.
+The recommended markdown editor to use is [Haroopad](http://pad.haroopress.com/user.html).
+This is due to it's minimalist design, strong webpage support, cross platform nature, and the free price tag.
+Of course, any markdown editor can be used to contribute to these documents (even GitHub's!).
 These documents are currently in English but translations are always welcome!

 A few quick notes about technical documentation:
 * Everything should be written in the 3rd person.